Should You Believe New Research That Says Introducing Solids Early to Baby Helps Him Sleep Better?

 We all remember the case of the baby who died after his grandmother fed him banana cereal, right?

 The American Academy of Pediatrics and other heavyweights in baby health such as the WHO and La Leche League International, also recommend that mums exclusively breastfeed their babies until they are at least six months old, so babies can reap all the benefits of mother’s milk.

 Some of these benefits are extra immune protection and possible protection against future chronic illnesses like obesity and type II diabetes.
 So, why change what works?
-Why add cereal in baby bottle to help sleep?
+Why add cereal in a baby bottle to help sleep?
 Why introduce solids earlier for just 15 minutes of extra sleep?